Crane Humidifier Red Light When Full – Won’t Turn Off: Causes And Solutions

 Regularly Refill the Water Tank of Your Humidifier

-Refilling your Crane’s humidifier water tank daily will make sure your device is never low on water.
+Refilling your Crane’s humidifier water tank daily will ensure your device is never waterless.
 This is important because running the humidifier without water may damage your device.

 Clean and Maintain the Machine Regularly